 - The Land is Us and We are the Land – land management techniques, the social practices.
 Selective burning, the various forms for practiced agriculture, transplanting, pruning

-- Your class will learn about the Maple tree, Douglas Fir tree, Red Alder tree, the Western Hemlock, and the many wild berries of this regions
+- Your class will learn about the Maple tree, Douglas Fir tree, Red Alder tree, the Western Hemlock, and the many wild berries and medicinal plants of this regions

 - Plants as medicine, frog leaves, plantain, horsetail – the forest is our grocery story and pharmacy